 For more patent news, click here.

 Dish Network Corp.
-(DISH), the second-largest U.S. satellite-TV provider, applied for the Web-address suffixes “.direct” and “.dtv” -- names that relate more closely to the brand of its chief competitor, DirecTV.
+(DISH:US), the second-largest U.S. satellite-TV provider, applied for the Web-address suffixes “.direct” and “.dtv” -- names that relate more closely to the brand of its chief competitor, DirecTV.

 A nonprofit Web-management group released a list June 13 of 1,930 applications of new Internet domain suffixes, which companies can use to market their brands and operations.
 The idea is to go beyond the typical dot-com addresses.
 Dish applied for 13 of the names, with two appearing to reference its larger rival.